Khushiyant/Sail-With-Docker/README.md

 ## Running the Examples

 Each chapter in the book has a corresponding directory in this repo.
-For example, the code examples for Chapter 1 are in the `chapter-1` directory.
+For example, the code examples for Intro to Docker Basics are in the `Intro-to-Docker-Basics` directory.

 ## License